HOPLAB-LBP/hoplab-wiki/docs/research/behaviour/experimental-setup/pavlovia-jspsych.md

     !!! tip
         It can sometimes be cumbersome to go through the complete _local change > commit > test_ loop just to test out a minor code change.
 An elegant alternative is to use **flags** in your code that will activate or de-activate the Pavlovia components.
 The latter are just two: a `init` and a `finish` event.
 Set these behind an `if` statement, and you'll be able to switch from online to local with one flag, so that you can go back to trying your code locally before syncing your changes (see an example [here](https://github.com/TimManiquet/mouse_tracker_template)).

-## 2. Building your experiment

-If you're still unfamiliar with jsPsych, it's a good idea to start by learning some basics.
-There is plenty of documentation on the [main jsPsych page](https://www.jspsych.org/v7/).
-In particular, go through the _tutorial_ section, which contains some very accessible, step-by-step instructions on how to build your script.
-You can also check out the content from Christophe Bossens' workshop on [online experiments with jsPsych](https://kuleuven.sharepoint.com/:p:/r/sites/T0005824-Hoplab/Shared%20Documents/Hoplab/Research/Behaviour/Experiment%20building/jspsych_workshop_christophe.pptx?d=w7d8cb68a430746bcb4b9bcb6ceddaf23&csf=1&web=1&e=L9FXng).

-Once you know your way around jsPsych, you can kick-start your coding by using another project as a template.
-Here are some ideas to begin from:

-- [Mouse tracker template](https://github.com/TimManiquet/mouse_tracker_template): with an advanced structure and template instructions, it's a good place to start for any project.
-- [Classification task template](https://github.com/TimManiquet/jspsych-classification-task-template): same layout, more basic task.
-A good starting point for categorisation tasks in particular.